 If you have had a restraining order issued against you and have been accused of violating it, you will also need a good lawyer.
 A conviction on a charge of Interfering with Judicial Proceedings could send you to jail for up to one year and cost you as much as $2,500 in fines.

-Restraining Order Attorney in Phoenix
+Phoenix Restraining Order Attorney in Arizona

 To obtain the services of a top-rated Arizona criminal defense attorney, call the law offices of Howard A. Snader, LLC.
 Howard is an Arizona Board Certified Criminal Law Specialist since 1995, who has earned the highest possible AVVO rating from his legal peers—a perfect 10 (superb).
 He has helped innumerable clients who have been accused of domestic violence or violation of an order of protection to retain their reputation and freedom and to avoid many of the other decidedly negative consequences that can come with a conviction on these charges.
 You need an expert, specialized legal assistance, which you will find when you retain Howard Snader to represent you.
 The first consultation is free, and Howard will work with you to figure out a payment plan that you can afford.